-The pages that follow are the Authority's accounts for 2011/12 and comprise:
+The pages that follow are the Authority's accounts for 2012/13 and comprise:

 - Comprehensive Income and Expenditure (CI&E) Statement This reports the cost of performing the Authority's functions on the basis of International Financial Reporting Standards (IFRS) and shows how that cost is financed from charges made by the Authority, Council Tax and Central Government.
-The transactions required under statute and the use of the Authority's own reserves are shown separately in the Movement in Reserves Statement and accompanying notes. - Movement in Reserves Statement This records the increases and decreases in the Authority's reserves during the course of the year, including surpluses or deficits of expenditure and income and transfers between reserves. - Statement of Accounting Policies This explains the basis of the figures in the accounts. - Housing Revenue Account This shows the transactions of the Authority as an authority that bills and collects non-domestic rates and council tax and illustrates the way in which they have been distributed to precepting authorities and the comprehensive income and expenditure statement.
-The Council's share of the Collection Fund is consolidated with other accounts of the Authority. - Collection Fund This shows the transactions of the Authority as a billing authority in relation to non-domestic rates and the council tax and illustrates the way in which they have been distributed to precepting authorities and the comprehensive income and expenditure statement.
+The transactions required under statute and the use of the Authority's own reserves are shown separately in the Movement in Reserves Statement and accompanying notes. - Movement in Reserves Statement This records the increases and decreases in the Authority's reserves during the course of the year, including surpluses or deficits of expenditure and income and transfers between reserves. - Statement of Accounting Policies This explains the basis of the figures in the accounts. - Housing Revenue Account This records the Authority's statutory obligation to account separately for the costs of its landlord role.
+It shows the major elements of housing revenue expenditure maintenance, administration, rent rebates and how these are met by rents, housing subsidy and other income. - Collection Fund This shows the transactions of the Authority as a billing authority in relation to non-domestic rates and the council tax and illustrates the way in which they have been distributed to precepting authorities and the comprehensive income and expenditure statement.
 The Council's share of the Collection Fund is consolidated with other accounts of the Authority. - Balance Sheet This statement records the Authority's year-end financial position at 31 March.
 It shows the assets owned, and amounts owed in the long term, as well as the net current assets and liabilities, and the reserves at the Authority's disposal.
 It excludes trust funds held on behalf of individuals and organisations and the Pension Fund. - The Cash Flow Statement This summarises the inflows and outflows of cash arising from transactions with third parties for capital and revenue purposes. - The Group Accounts This provides a group comprehensive income and expenditure statement, balance sheet, movement in reserves statement and cash flow statement for the Authority and its subsidiaries Hounslow Homes, David Henry Waring Home and Bedfont Lakes Trust.
-The notes to the accounts are only restated where they are materially different from the Authority's individual accounts. - Pension Fund Revenue Account and Net Assets Statement The Revenue Account shows the contributions to the fund during 2011/12 and the benefits paid from it.
+The notes to the accounts are only restated where they are materially different from the Authority's individual accounts. - Pension Fund Revenue Account and Net Assets Statement The Revenue Account shows the contributions to the fund during 2012/13 and the benefits paid from it.
 The Net Assets Statement sets out the financial position for the Fund as at 31 March.
 The Authority acting as trustee separately manages the fund and its accounts are separate from the Authority's accounts. - Statement of Responsibilities for the Statement of Accounts This sets out the responsibilities of the Council and the Chief Financial Officer in respect of the preparation of the accounts.

-General Fund revenue spend in 2011/12
+General Fund revenue spend in 2012/13

-The Authority set an original budget for 2011/12 including levies and contingencies of £185.8m.
+The Authority set an original budget for 2012/13 including levies and contingencies of £180.3m.
 This included schools, which are fully funded by central government via the Dedicated Schools Grant.
-A revised 2011/12 budget was approved by Borough Council on 28 February 2012 to reflect the effect of budget changes during the year.
-The table below shows how this budget was allocated across the Council's departments and how much was spent in each service.
+Amendments to this budget to adapt to changing circumstances, in particular to reflect reorganisation decisions, were reported to Cabinet as part of the monthly revenue monitoring reports.
+The table below shows how the revised budget was allocated across the Council's departments and how much was spent in each service.